 From summer-ready breezy beach waves to wedding-appropriate ringlets, curls always top the hair agenda.
 No matter your hair type (yes, even polka straight locks!) perfecting a bouncy look is easier than you might think.
 Simply follow our guide and become a master of all the curling tools – think wands, straighteners and non-heat techniques...

-There are many different types of hair tongs available.
-For smaller curls and short hair, choose a wand that’s one inch wide or less.
+Hair wands (and tongs) come in all shapes and sizes to help you achieve your desired curl.
+For short hair and small curls, choose a wand that’s one inch wide or less.
 Bigger, bouncier curls can be created with a wand wider than an inch.
-No matter what size you choose, the way you use curling irons is basically the same.
-Here’s how…
+But no matter what size you choose, the way you use curling irons follows the exact same formula.

 1. Make sure your hair is dry, then brush through it to remove any knots and tangles.